Gendry: Season 2

-Gendry travels North with Yoren and other Night's Watch recruits, including Arya Stark (disguised as an orphan boy named 'Arry), Lommy Greenhands, Hot Pie and Jaqen H'ghar.
-During their journey, they are stopped by the Goldcloaks of the City Watch.
+Gendry travels North with Yoren and other Night's Watch recruits, including Arya Stark (disguised as an orphan boy named 'Arry'), Lommy Greenhands, Hot Pie, and Jaqen H'ghar.
+During their journey, the Goldcloaks of the City Watch stop them.
 They demand that Yoren hand Gendry over to them because King Joffrey has ordered that all of his father Robert's bastards be killed.
 Yoren turns the Goldcloaks away.
-Later, Gendry forces Arya to reveal her true identity, and is surprised to learn she is Ned Stark's daughter.
+Later, Gendry forces Arya to reveal her true identity and is surprised to learn she is Ned Stark's daughter.
 After the Goldcloaks get help from Ser Amory Lorch and his men, they ambush the travelling party.
 In the chaos, Yoren is killed.
 Gendry's life is saved by Arya, who convinces the Goldcloaks that Lommy, who was killed during the attack, was Gendry.
 Gendry and the rest of the recruits are escorted to Harrenhal, the ruined castle-turned-prison.
-Ser Gregor Clegane oversees order here, and arbitrarily has many of the prisoners tortured and killed.
+Ser Gregor Clegane oversees order here and arbitrarily has many of the prisoners tortured and killed.
 Gendry is nearly tortured and killed but is saved by the arrival of Lord Tywin Lannister, who chides Clegane's men for their reckless treatment of the prisoners.
-Due to Jaqen H'ghar's help, Arya, Gendry and Hot Pie are able to escape Harrenhal.
+With Jaqen H'ghar's help, Arya, Gendry, and Hot Pie are able to escape Harrenhal.

 Season 3

 As they head towards the Riverlands, the group encounters the Brotherhood Without Banners, a group of outlaws who defend the weak.
-Inspired, Gendry decides to join the Brotherhood but is betrayed by them when they sell him to Lady Melisandre, as ordered by the Lord of Light.
-Melisandre later reveals to Gendry that the late King Robert was his father, and that she is bringing him to meet his uncle Stannis at Dragonstone.
-But in truth, Melisandre and Stannis plan to use Gendry's blood in a magic ritual to create a death curse on the usurpers to his throne, King Joffrey, the King in the North Robb Stark, and King of the Iron Islands Balon Greyjoy.
+Inspired, Gendry decides to join the Brotherhood but is betrayed by them when they sell him to Lady Melisandre, as ordered by the Lord of Light, the fire deity R'hllor.
+Melisandre later reveals to Gendry that the late King Robert was his father, and that she is bringing him to meet his uncle Stannis at Dragonstone. in truth, Melisandre and Stannis plan to use Gendry's blood in a magic ritual to create a death curse on the usurpers to his throne: King Joffrey Baratheon; the King in the North, Robb Stark; and King of the Iron Islands Balon Greyjoy.
 Before they can sacrifice Gendry, Davos Seaworth helps him escape to King's Landing in a rowboat.
-Unable to swim or row competently, Gendry is nevertheless convinced that the Red Woman has a surer death in store for him, and returns to Westeros' capital by sea.
+Unable to swim or row competently, Gendry is nevertheless convinced that the Red Woman (i.e., Melisandre) has a surer death in store for him and returns to Westeros's capital by sea.